microsoft/azure-spring-apps-training/10-blue-green-deployment/README.md

 Another solution is to use [the Azure portal](https://portal.azure.com/?WT.mc_id=azurespringcloud-github-judubois):

 - Find your Azure Spring Cloud instance
-- Click on the "deployment" menu
+- Click on the "Apps" menu
-- Select the `weather-service` application and click on "Set deployment"
+- Select the `weather-service` application and click on "Deployments"

 > If you want to reuse a deployment name, you need first to delete the previous deployment under that name:
 >